mowda2/mowda2/README.md

 # 💫 About Me:
-👨‍💻 I am a second-year software engineering student at Western University<br>🔭 Always looking for something new to learn!<br>
+👨‍💻 I am a second-year software engineering student at Western University<br>🔭 Always looking for something new to learn!<br>🌑 Let's grab coffee and chat!<br>

 ## 🌐 Socials: